-The Matariki star cluster appears in New Zealand’s north-eastern sky in late May / early June, heralding the arrival of the Māori New Year.
+The Matariki star cluster appears in New Zealand’s north-eastern sky in late autumn or in winter, heralding the arrival of the Māori New Year.
 This was traditionally a time for festivities following the harvesting of crops when the pātakapātaka (food storehouses) were full.

 Today, Matariki has become a time of revitalisation and resurgence of te reo Māori and mātauranga Māori.